World Book Index

 Diplomatic representation in the US

-chief of mission: Ambassador Ángeles MORENO Bau (since 27 February 2024)
+The chief of mission is Ambassador Ángeles MORENO Bau, who has been serving since 27 February 2024.

 Diplomatic representation from the US

-chief of mission: Ambassador (vacant); Chargé d’Affaires Rian Harker HARRIS (since 15 July 2024); note - also accredited to Andorra
+The chief of mission is currently vacant; however, Chargé d’Affaires Rian Harker HARRIS has been in position since 15 July 2024, and is also accredited to Andorra.

 Economy